YosysHQ/picorv32/README.md

 #### setq qd, rs

 This instruction copies the value from a general-purpose register to a q-register.
-The Instruction is encoded under the `custom0` opcode:
+This instruction is encoded under the `custom0` opcode:

     0000001 00000 XXXXX 000 000XX 0001011
-    f7      f5    rs    f3  qd    opcode
+    f7      rs2   rs    f3  qd    opcode

 Example assembler code using the `custom0` mnemonic: